 - a.
 Whether the noncompliance will cause adverse effects on the activity and on other sites in the area in terms of noise and dust nuisance. - b.
-Whether mud or gravel will be carried on to public roads, footpaths or the rail corridor. - c.
-Whether the materials used for the car park surface and the car park's stormwater management system will adequately manage contaminants from runoff and flooding. - d.
+Whether mud or gravel will be carried on to public roads, footpaths or the rail corridor.

+c.
+Whether the materials used for the surface of the car parking area-surface and the car parking area's stormwater management system will adequately manage contaminants from runoff and flooding.

+d.
 Outside the Central City, whether permeable surfaces are suitable.